ordina-jworks/ordina-jworks.github.io/_posts/2018-02-18-secappdev.md

 This means that the token service will remember the user for future logon requests to other applications.

 ##### Identity token validation
-When you use an identity token to authenticate on an application, the application needs to validate this token.
+When you use an identity token to authenticate to an application, the application needs to validate this token.
 It does this by making sure that:
 - the issuer name matches the value of the `iss` claim
 - The `aud` must contain the client-id that was used to register the application.